Tag Archive for: trid

 TRID – Closing Disclosures Timeline & “3 Day Review” Period Explained

-This blog is one of the most viewed pages on our website, so I thought I’d update it and send it out again because there is clearly a lot of interest.
-People always want to know the exact day we can close when we prepare a Closing Disclosure (CD) and send loan documents to title. […]Read More
+This blog is one of the most viewed pages on our website, so I thought I’d update it and send it out again because there is clearly a lot of […]Read More

 Closing Disclosure Out Sooner; Before Clear to Close; Closing Faster

 TRID CLOSING DISCLOSURE REGULATIONS When the dreaded “TRID” regulations came into effect, one of the biggest causes of delay was the Closing Disclosure or “CD.”
-The CD sets out the final loan terms, and borrowers are not allowed to sign actual loan documents until three business days pass from the signing of the CD.
-This […]Read More
+The CD sets out the […]Read More

 TRID Allows Seller Credit Changes; Expect More Appraisal Reviews

 A couple quick updates/reminders.
 Seller Credits can change any time without causing major delays** in closing.
-This was a surprise for us in the post-TRID environment, but changes in seller credits for closing costs do not require a new 3-day waiting period, even if they change after the Closing Disclosure (CD) is issued. ** Seller […]Read More
+This was a surprise for us in the post-TRID environment, but changes in seller […]Read More

 Closing TRID Loans Already; The Sky Didn’t Fall (again)

 We are already closing TRID loans, even though TRID just went into effect on October 3rd.
-This shows that much of the TRID fear was overblown, as I mentioned in previous comments.
-We closed our most recent TRID loan in under 20 days.
-It takes 4 to 7 days longer to close a TRID loan. […]Read More
+This shows that much of the TRID fear was overblown, as I mentioned in […]Read More

 TRID: Longer Escrows; Contingencies The Same

 This is a reminder that transactions that are “disclosed” after the October 3rd TRID implementation require about 7 more days to close.
 BUT, contingency periods remain the same.
-We can still release appraisal and loan contingencies in 8 days.
-TRID does not slow down contingency periods.
-One more important reminder: If you make meat-chili, you […]Read More
+We can […]Read More

 TRID Again: 21 Day Close; Nobody Can Change Fees or Credits

 Now that we are getting our arms around TRID, we realize that a 14 day close will be impossible.
 The best case will be 21 days.
-This is b/c we cannot issue the required “Closing Disclosure” until 7 business days after we issue our initial disclosures that include the “Loan Estimate.”
-And, it takes us at least 3 to […]Read More
+This is b/c we […]Read More

 Post TRID Turn-Times; Contingencies Same; COE 7 Days Longer

 As mentioned, now that TRID is in effect we are requesting 21 day escrow periods instead of our usual 14 day escrow periods.
-We are working to move back to 14 day closings as soon as possible.
-TRID, however, is not affecting contingency periods.
-We are still 8 days for loans and appraisals.
-We can […]Read More
+We are working to move back to […]Read More

 TRID Again; Contingencies & Closing Periods For Contracts Now?

 Realtors are asking how they should adjust closing periods and contingencies with TRID coming into effect on Saturday.
-Some lenders are telling Realtors they need 45 days to close b/c of TRID, and we have no idea why; those lenders must have monks in back rooms copying loan documents with quill pens on parchment paper. […]Read More
+Some lenders are telling Realtors they need 45 days to close b/c […]Read More

 TRID Explained Again; Not That Serious; A Few Days of Delay

 TRID goes into effect on October 3rd, as most people know.
 TRID replaces the “Good Faith” and “Truth In Lending” with a new document called a “Loan Estimate.”
-The Loan Estimate is easier to read and is probably an improvement over the current documents.
-The other document that TRID requires, that is the cause for […]Read More
+The Loan […]Read More

 TRID/New Reg’s Not In Effect Until October; Not Serious Anyway

 TRID or the new disclosure rules continue to strike fear in the hearts of everyone, and they shouldn’t.
-First, most lenders are not implementing TRID until October (August 1st is no longer the deadline).
-And second, the new disclosures are not that much more complicated (some are better), and they will not cause the massive […]Read More
+First, most lenders are not implementing TRID until October (August 1st is […]Read More

 New TRID Disclosures On August 1st; Not Serious For Smart Lenders

 There seems to be apprehension about new loan disclosures that will be required on August 1st.
 There shouldn’t be.
-Current disclosures are known as TILA (Truth In Lending Act) and RESPA (Real Estate Settlement and Procedures Act).
-And frankly, they are too confusing.
-The new disclosures are called TRID or TILA/RESPA Integrated Disclosures, and they […]Read More
+Current disclosures are known as TILA (Truth In Lending Act) and […]Read More